FastComments/fastcomments-docs/src/content/guides/api/items/comment-patch.md

 interface CommentPatchQueryParams {
     tenantId: string
     API_KEY: string
+	/** The user doing the update.
+If desired can be used to check that they can edit the comment.  **/ contextUserId?: string
-    doSpamCheck?: 'true' | 'false'
+	/** Should we check if the new comment looks like spam?  **/ doSpamCheck?: 'true' | 'false'
 	/** Whether the comment should appear "live" to users viewing instances of the comment widget with the same urlId.
 NOTE: Doubles credit cost from 1 to 2. **/ isLive?: 'true' | 'false'